ramsteak/brainfuck/README.md

 1. Alternatively you can input your program from stdin with `cargo run --`
 1. To terminate the input press Ctrl-D on Unix and Ctrl-Z on Windows.

+Alternatively for windows, download the executable brainfuck.exe from the releases section.

 ## Contributions

 Contributions to this project are welcome!
 If you find any issues, have feature suggestions, or want to improve the code, feel free to submit a pull request.